marisalim/Transcriptome_pipeline/README.md

 Transcriptome_pipeline
-=
+-
 Author: Marisa Lim
--

 This repository contains code for assembling transcriptome data.
+See Transcriptome_pipe_code.jpg for explanation about the scripts.

+Contact: marisalim@stonybrook.edu

 License: This code is available under a BSD 2-Clause License.